Kingdom of Israel (Samaria): History

-In the Bible
+In the Hebrew Bible

-One tradition source for the history of the Kingdom of Israel has been the Jewish Bible, written by authors in Jerusalem, the capital of the Kingdom of Judah; being written by a rival kingdom, it is inspired by ideological and theological viewpoints that influence the narrative.
+One traditional source for the history of the Kingdom of Israel has been the Hebrew Bible, especially the Books of Kings and Chronicles.
+These books were written by authors in Jerusalem, the capital of the Kingdom of Judah.
+Being written in a rival kingdom, they were inspired by ideological and theological viewpoints that influence the narrative.
 Anachronisms, legends and literary forms also affect the story.
-Some of the events are believed to have been recorded long after the destruction of the kingdom of Israel.
+Some of the recorded events are believed to have occurred long after the destruction of the kingdom of Israel.
 Biblical archaeology has both confirmed and challenged parts of the biblical account.
-According to the Jewish Bible, there existed a United Kingdom of Israel (the United Monarchy), ruled from Jerusalem by David and his son Solomon, after whose death the Israel and Judah separated into two kingdoms.
+According to the Hebrew Bible, there existed a United Kingdom of Israel (the United Monarchy), ruled from Jerusalem by David and his son Solomon, after whose death Israel and Judah separated into two kingdoms.

 The first mention of the name Israel is from an Egyptian inscription, the Merneptah Stele, dating from the Late Bronze Age (c.
 1208 BCE); this gives little solid information, but indicates that the name of the later kingdom was borrowed rather than originating with the kingdom itself.

-Relations between the kingdoms of Israel and Judah
+Relationship with the Kingdom of Judah

 According to the Hebrew Bible, for the first sixty years after the split, the kings of Judah tried to re-establish their authority over the northern kingdom, and there was perpetual war between them.
-For the following eighty years, there was no open war between them, and, for the most part, they were in friendly alliance, co-operating against their common enemies, especially against Damascus.The conflict between Israel and Judah was temporarily settled when Jehoshaphat, King of Judah, allied himself with the reigning house of Israel, Ahab, through marriage.
+For the following eighty years, there was no open war between them, as, for the most part, Judah had engaged in a military alliance with Aram-Damascus, opening a northern front against Israel.
+The conflict between Israel and Judah was temporarily settled when Jehoshaphat, King of Judah, allied himself with the reigning house of Israel, Ahab, through marriage.
 Later, Jehosophat's son and successor, Jehoram of Judah, married Ahab's daughter Athaliah, cementing the alliance.
 However, the sons of Ahab were slaughtered by Jehu following his coup d'état around 840 BCE.

-Destruction of the Kingdom, 732–720 BCE
+From Hazael to Jeroboam II

+After being defeated by Hazael, Israel began a period of progressive recovery following the campaigns against Aram-Damascus of the Assyrian Adad-nirari III.
+This ultimately led to a period of major territorial expansion under Jeroboam II, who extended the kingdom's possessions throughout the Northern Transjordan.
+Following Jeroboam II's death, the Kingdom experienced a period of decline as a result of sectional rivalries and struggles for the throne.